-Post-graduate application forms shall be available from the college office from 16 June 2015.
+Post-graduate application forms shall be available from the college office from 16 June 2016.
+Online application facility is not available for PG admissions.
 The cost of the post-graduate application form is Rs.
 100 and has to be paid in cash at the counter.
 The college admits students for postgraduate studies only if they are cleared for admission to the University Department concerned.
 Therefore, besides applying to St. Stephen's College in the prescribed form, the applicant is required also to apply to the corresponding department in the University.
 Further information in this regard should be obtained from the office of the University Department concerned.
 Completed forms should be submitted to the College within three days of the announcement of the University M.A./M.Sc. admission list.